outdreamer/build-a-cure/docs/tasks/example_implementations.md

       - connect query (delegate processing to another query)
       - stop query (apply a metric)

 # interface query examples

+## example of applying a problem to solve a similar problem

+    - 'logistical resource allocation' problem

+      - 'select a delivery method' problem

+        - deliver to local warehouses rather than centralized warehouses & customers pick up (warehouses, stores, or locker boxes)
+          - becomes a 'pick-up schedule allocation & reminder timing' problem
+          - search version: decentralized data stores, CDN's, cached data, indexes based on common request metadata shared locally
+        - deliver to local drop-off points rather than local warehouses (dropboxes in neighborhoods, like a designated safe house)
+          - becomes a 'trust neighbor' problem
+          - search version: decentralized servers hosting services
+        - crowdsource using existing routes used for other errands
+          - indirectly paid favors from social network
+            - becomes a 'favor repayment finding & distribution' problem
+            - search version: using patterns & other crowd-sourced knowledge to direct search or as a data source
+          - directly paid favors from app network
+            - this then becomes a 'ride-allocation & route-finding' problem
+            - search version: paying for expert search routing
+        - deliver with drivers & cars (standard method, other than using government delivery service)
+          - becomes a 'fund car investment, monitor & insure drivers' problem
+          - search version: fund investment in discovery/testing infrastructure, to test for & find info directly with experimentation
+        - deliver with drones
+          - becomes a 'test tech to avoid causing damage or being damaged and navigate regulations' problem
+          - search version: build discovery/testing tools that can be purchased by users or run by groups/organizations
+        - deliver to vault inside or near home
+          - becomes a 'vault access & integration' problem
+          - search version: distribute data based on permissioned access and intent
+        - sell resource-generation tools (3d printing, gardening, other machines to produce products)
+          - becomes a 'import product to resource-generation tool format' or 'create resource-generating tool for this product' problem
+          - search version: tool to automate connecting question/answers with available methods like testing tools, applying patterns, or AI
+        - sell info on how to build products (either original products or resource-generation tools)
+          - becomes a 'index info & write clear documentation' problem
+          - search version: info response to query is instructions on how to find info from data sources with other queries or processes
+        - change delivery strategies based on how local conditions interact with global conditions
+          - becomes a 'integrate local & global context like state/rules/processes' problem
+          - search version: integrate search methods based on available resources, imminent/adjacent resources, reasons not to use resources, meaning of resource metadata like position, etc

+      - 'select a route-finding method' problem

+        - allocate delivery method components (origin, destination, method, required method resources), resources to be delivered, & assign costs

+    - 'finding search path' problem

+      - identify metadata of info being searched for (type, content, perspective, structure, purpose/intent)
+      - identify info variables to generate info structures (completeness, language/phrasing, containing structure formats like lists, adjacent info structures found with the info)
+      - identify info structures (partial info, info pattern, info beginning, info keywords) to search for
+      - generate search strategies
+        - search for info structures (content)
+          - search for adjacent info like links to constitution when searching for text of declaration of independence
+          - search for info structures like law reference format 1.2.3 or law keywords or law-specific terms
+        - search for opposite of not-info structures (filters)
+          - exclude logical fallacy structures when searching for facts
+          - exclude anomalies in language patterns when searching for facts
+        - use patterns of previous searches with similar inputs
+          - use patterns of previous searches for similar topic or similar keywords or similar intents
+        - search for relevant info containing structures (template containing content, html structures, logical trajectory like a 'intro-explanation-summary' sequence structure)
+        - search indexes of info, organized by most efficient 'input keyword' to 'output content link' relationship
+        - identify need for new efficient keyword-content link relationship, predict most efficient relationship, create new index for it, & search the index while creating it to optimize for future queries
+        - predict likely sources of info & select interim points in likely sources to start search in (search at intervals of size n within likely sources of info)
+      - select between search strategies
+        - randomly select search strategy
+        - diversify across search strategies until gains clarify optimal strategies to invest further searching in
+        - dont search, just index info to optimize for this query
+          - index info in a way that identifies possible uses/intents that apply to the query, and identify intent of search & conduct the search by the intent index going forward
+          - example:
+            - if 'cost of product x' is a common query, index products by cost attribute by default
+            - 'why does x happen' indicates a need for a 'cause' index ('cause' is the object being sought)

+    - structural similarity of logistical resource allocation & search path-finding problem
+      - allocating efficiencies & investments in various processes (like building, indexing info, moving resources, checking values, allocating resources to operate on resources)
+      - preparing resources & resource distribution based on foreseeable requirements
+      - allocating constants/variables where variation is predicted or occurs on demand
+      - integrating attributes, functions, & objects at optimal interaction level (truck, package bundles by neighborhood, traffic - query pattern/type, info connections/abstraction)

+    - 'adding variable to automated process' problem

+        - identify timeline of solution lifecycle (when it will & wont be needed)
+        - identify impact on related processes, based on interactions or common variables/inputs/outputs/dependencies
+        - identify if a solution can be re-used for another process
+        - identify existing functionality that can handle the task (configuration options that can do it like a database field type or built-in validation)
+        - identify abstraction layer to inject variable at (whether to parameterize function, split function, copy function & modify logic to handle new variable)
+        - identify if components (variable, function using variable, etc) are necessary or if connecting other components would resolve the problem
+        - identify position of logic to inject variable at
+        - identify format structure benefit/cost (keep in database for query advantages, store in csv's for data version tracking, store in dataframe for filtering query-like capacity)
+        - identify problems to solve for each solution (add a variable, change function conditions to use parameter, etc)
+        - identify optimizations like storing info & logic in as few positions as possible, ideally in one place
+        - identify tests
+          - structures of components:
+            - variables
+              - function parameters
+              - assumptions
+              - dependencies
+              - context
+            - variable values (ranges, types, sequence, uniqueness)
+            - variable structures (components that use variables, like indexes made from a column, code modifying/using a column, or functions calling a function or using the same input elsewhere)
+            - variable structure variables (how many conditions allowed in a condition statement, or levels of nesting allowed in a dictionary)

 ## example of applying an info component (problem) definition in the problem space system to find solutions for problem types & structures (like sub-problems)